Seeking Patient Care?

 Sport Coverage

-All our residents will all get the opportunity to work with our football program and provide home-game sideline coverage and potentially travel to away games.
-Residents will also cover a minimum of 3 home games in: men’s basketball, women’s basketball, women’s soccer, and women’s volleyball.
+All our residents will all get the opportunity to work with our football program.
+Residents will also cover a minimum of 3 home games in: men’s and women’s basketball, women’s soccer, and women’s volleyball.
 Additionally, all residents will cover home track & field meets.
 Opportunities for coverage in our other sports are also available (baseball, dive, swimming, and tennis).
+We also have a standing invitation to support the Miami VA SCI Adaptive Sports team at the National Veterans Wheelchair Games.

 Mentoring